Prathipam/react-redux/README.md

 # Back end repo setup

-Used json-server package for back-end api call
+Used json-server package for back-end api call.\
-Please run the command `"json-server --watch src/api/db.json --port 5000"` in the terminal Port number is hardcoded in src/service/userService
+Please run the command `"json-server --watch src/api/db.json --port 5000"` in the terminal.\
+Port number is hardcoded in src/service/userService.\
-If the port is changed plz update the url in the above mentioned file
+If the port is changed plz update the url in the above mentioned file.\